The medium-modified $g\to c\bar{c}$ splitting function in the BDMPS-Z formalism: First order opacity expansion

-According to \eqref{eq4.6}, destructive interference increases with increasing $e_g$ and this effect is more pronounced for sufficiently symmetric splittings and for sufficiently small $k_c^2$.
-The results in Fig.~\ref{figN12} clearly display this effect: as $e_g$ is increased (equivalently, as $E_g$ is increased with fixed $2\mu_D^2$), the medium-modification is reduced in size.
-In general, for a medium of fixed length $L$ and for any value of $2\mu_D^2$ that characterizes the typical amount of transverse momentum broadening within path length $L$, there is a maximal gluon energy $E_g$ up to which the medium-induced modification of the splitting function is (almost) independent of $E_g$ and above which that medium-modification starts to be reduced significantly due to destructive interference.
+According to \eqref{eq3.26}, destructive interference increases with increasing $e_g$ and is more pronounced for symmetric splittings and for small ${\upkappa}^2$.
+The results in Fig.~\ref{figN12} clearly display this effect: as $e_g$ is increased (equivalently, as $E_g$ is increased with fixed $2\mu_D^2$), the size of the medium modification decreases.
+In general, a medium of fixed $L$ and $2 \mu_D^2$ has a maximal gluon energy $E_g$ below which the medium modification of the splitting function is approximately independent of $E_g$ and above which the medium modification is significantly reduced due to interference effects.